 Keep at it, it’ll get easier

 The first few times you open up to others, it’ll probably feel hard and really uncomfortable.
 If you’ve never done it before, it’s natural to feel awkward at first, but give yourself time.
-Like anything new, it’ll take practise.
+Like anything new, it’ll take practice.
 The good news is, the more you do it the easier it’ll become.
 It will also have the added benefit of meaning your friends become more in tune with you and will be more likely to check-in or follow up on previous conversations.
 If you’re finding it hard to find the right words, try taking some time each evening to write down how your day was, as well as any thoughts and feelings.
 This will help you understand yourself and spot any recurring patterns.